IAMSSROBINSON/ls-js101/02_small_programs/03_pseudocode/pseudocode.md

 #### 1. A function that returns the sum of two numbers:

-- START
+- START:
-- SET 2 int variables with values or GET values from user input
+- SET: 2 int variables with values
+- GET: values from user input
-- pass variables to function called: sum()
+- PASS: variables to function called: sum()
-- READ the values passed into the function
+- READ: the values passed into the function
-- IF the values are not integers: return, END
+- IF: the values are not integers: return, END
-- ELSE add values and return result to the caller
+- ELSE: add values and return result to the caller
-- SET result from caller to a variable
+- SET: result from caller to a variable
-- PRINT result
+- PRINT: result
-- END
+- END:

 <br>